dlapps/consul-php-envvar/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/5335a8c3-5f98-4ba4-87c4-542bc910dca4/mini.png)](https://insight.sensiolabs.com/projects/5335a8c3-5f98-4ba4-87c4-542bc910dca4)
 [![Total Downloads][ico-downloads]][link-downloads]

-The library enables developers to retrieve missing environment variables from a Consul KV store and make them available in a running PHP process.
+The library enables developers to retrieve missing environment variables from a Consul KV store and make them available in a running PHP process, and also in a Symfony 3.2+ container.

 The package supports PSR-4 autoloading, is PSR-2 compliant and has been well tested through automated tests.
 The library is also actively used within the Dreamlabs ecosystem.